-Make sure the tree or shrub has a manageable size.
-Shrubs up to 3 feet tall and trees one inch or less in diameter (measured 6 inches above ground level) can be moved without digging a solid root ball.
+When it comes to transplanting trees, size matters.
+It's important to make sure the tree or shrub you're moving has a manageable size.
+Generally, shrubs up to 3 feet tall and trees with a diameter of 1 inch or less (measured 6 inches above ground level) can be moved without digging a solid root ball.
 These and most three- to four-year-old plants can be transferred as bare root transplants.
-Typically, a homeowner can safely move a tree that has a diameter of 2 inches or less within their own yard.
+For trees with a diameter of 2 inches or less, homeowners can safely move them within their own yard.

 Anything larger than 4 inches should be handled by professionals.
 Smaller trees can be moved with a tree shovel, a device that can dig the new hole, as well as excavate and transport the tree.
 Larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.
 Some trees can even be moved with cranes.
 The roots of trees and shrubs normally grow far beyond the volume of the soil that can be moved.

 To keep most roots within a small area, prune roots in spring or fall before transplanting.
 Plants moved in autumn (October or November) should be pruned roots in March, and plants moved in spring (March) should be pruned roots in October.
 Prune roots only after leaves have fallen from deciduous plants in autumn or before buds sprout in the spring.
 Plants can suffer serious damage if done at other times.
 Roots within the pruned area develop many branches and form a strong root system within a confined area.